mohanraj-exe/mohanraj-exe/README.md

 - 👋 Hi, I’m Mohanraj S
-- 👀 I’m interested in Developing Web applications.
+- 👀 I’m interested in developing web applications.
-- 🌱 I have learned MERN Stack and built some Full-Stack projects!!!
+- 🌱 I'm having a year of experience in the MERN stack web development.
-- 💞️ I’m looking to collaborate on Full-Stack projects Projects.
+- 💞️ I’m looking to collaborate on Full-Stack Projects.
 My portfolio: https://mohanrajs-portfolio-site.netlify.app/
 - 📫 How to reach me. email: smohan1029@gmail.com

 <!---